About the ABCC

 15. Suspension and Expulsion

-The Executive shall have the power to expel or suspend any member whose conduct shall be deemed to be contrary to the ethics of coaching as published from time to time by Sports Coach UK or to the well-being of the Association.
+The Executive shall have the power to expel or suspend any member whose conduct shall be deemed to be contrary to the Code of Practice for Sports Coaches as published from time to time by UK Coaching or to the well-being of the Association.
 At least two thirds of the votes cast is required for the implementation of any such action.

 16. Financial year